athomasq/athomasq.github.io/categories/hikari/syndicates.md

 Some syndicates are very active, bringing dozens of deals to their members every year.
 Others are more opportunistic, doing just 2-3 deals at irregular intervals.
 Many early-stage tech / startup syndicates fall in the range of 4-12 investments a year.

-As an investor, you want to  balance doing enough deals to get the benefits of diversification, while keeping your standards high and not investing in poor-quality deals.
-You also want to invest over a period of time: this smoothes out your cash flows (both in and out), and it insulates against ebbs and flows in the venture market.
+As an investor, you want to balance doing enough deals to get the benefits of diversification, with keeping your standards high and not investing in poor-quality deals.
+You also want to invest over a period of time: this smoothes out your cash flows (both inward and outward), and it insulates against ebbs and flows in the venture market.

 Putting it all together, for most investors, doing 3-4 syndicate investments a year for 3-4 years is a sensible cadence.